-Bill Fried is a veteran litigator who focuses on complex commercial litigation, with an emphasis on construction and real estate disputes, trust and estate litigation, and business divorces.
+Bill Fried is a partner and co-chair of the Litigation Department, where he focuses on complex commercial litigation, with an emphasis on construction and real estate disputes, trust and estate litigation, and business divorces.
 Bill’s clients, which include financial institutions, corporations, real estate owners, sponsors, developers, contractors and construction professionals, rely on his tenacity and resourcefulness to successfully resolve even the most contentious disputes.

-He has significant experience counseling clients through the alternative dispute resolution process, either through negotiation, mediation or arbitration, and has substanial trial and appellate experience in state and federal courts.
+He has significant experience counseling clients through the alternative dispute resolution process, either through negotiation, mediation or arbitration, and has substantial trial and appellate experience in state and federal courts.

 Complex Commercial Litigation